Coaches

 We recognize the Indigenous peoples as original stewards of our land and all the relatives within it.
 We acknowledge the genocide, violence, forced removal, displacement, and violations of territory, sovereignty, and water that are a part of our history and present reality.
 We honor and respect the many diverse Indigenous peoples still connected to the lands on which live and work.

-Valerie lives on the land of the Cheraw, Catawba, Waxhaw and Sugaree people.
+Kay lives on the land of the Caddo and Kickapoo people.

 Trinity lives on Kalapuyan land, as well as the land of the Chelamela and Winnefelly tribes.